 With the wealth of software available to help you dispatch your own orders, is it really worth the cost of outsourcing fulfilment to a 3PL?
-In most cases, the cost is much lower than you might think and the potential savings significant, but it's definitely not for everyone.
-This article is intended to give you an overview and help you decide what's best for you.
+In most cases, the cost is much lower than you might think and the potential savings are significant, but it’s definitely not for everyone.
+This article is intended to give you an overview and help you decide what’s best for you.

 Postage and Packaging

 The fulfilment house will always be able to beat your costs on these.
 Large postal and courier accounts mean the best price, and equally purchasing high volumes of packaging keep costs down.

 Product Types and Mix